MarkLee7925/Bank-Marketing-Classification/README.md

 ## Models:

-The Accuracy and ROC_AUC scores of each Machine Learning model used is presented below:
+The Accuracy and ROC_AUC scores of each Machine Learning model used are presented below:

 <table border = "1">
   <thead>